petterhoel/blog/docs/blog/scanner-or-person-part-1.md

 ---
 title: Scanner or person?
 Part 1
 date: 2020-01-27
-description: How we differentiated between input from a scanner and from a person typing
+description: How we differentiated scanner input from a person typing.
 author: Petter
 ---
 # Scanner or person? 🤔 Part 1